Mortgages in Spain

 When buying a property in Spain, in some cases you will need to arrange a Euro mortgage to finance the purchase.
 At Z-Yachting we deal with one of the largest banks in Spain who can offer you a competitive rate on a € mortgage.
 You can obtain up to 80% of the valuation of your property.
 Currently the variable rate is 3.5%.

 You will need to supply our mortgage department with the following documentation once you have reserved your property:

-Almost all mortgages are capital repayment and some include an interest only term normally between 2 – 10 years which then reverts back to capital repayment for the balance of the mortgage term.
+Almost all mortgages are capital repayment and some include an interest-only term.
+This is normally between 2 – 10 years which then reverts back to capital repayment for the balance of the mortgage term.
 Fixed rates do exist but the interest rates are expensive.

 Spanish mortgages for non-residents are normally limited to loans of 70% of the bank valuation or purchase price, whichever is the lower.

-Spanish mortgages for residents are generally at more favourable terms and conditions than those for non-residents, with the exception of second homes purchase.
-Residents benefit from lower interest rates, lower charges and higher loans to valuation.
+Spanish mortgages for residents are generally at more favorable terms and conditions than those for non-residents.
+With the exception of second homes purchase.
+Residents benefit from lower interest rates, lower charges, and higher loans to valuation.
 It is therefore very important to establish whether you qualify as resident or non-resident for that particular lender as early as possible.